Home/Legumes/Anasazi Beans

 Instructions

 1. 1.
-In a large bowl, combine the cooked Anasazi beans, diced avocado, tomato, red onion, and cilantro.
+In a large bowl, combine the cooked Anasazi beans, diced avocado, cherry tomatoes, red onion, and cilantro.

 2. 2.
 Drizzle with lime juice and season with salt and pepper.